-Some are now claiming that he predicted COVID-19 in 1973.
+Some are now claiming that he predicted (what we now know to be) COVID-19, in 1973.
 Of course, in 2005, he implied that the fulfillment of his prophecy was Avian flu.
 Just as in 2001 he found 9-11 as the fulfillment of his vision.

 Someone has posted on YouTube that Wilkerson before his death in 2011 predicted a pandemic in 2020.
 In fact, the headline is deceptive, because Wilkerson said absolutely nothing about 2020, nor about pandemics.
 The video has to do with something else entire.